 (1) In this Part —

-“RPC Retail” means the Regional Power Corporation in its role as a retailer of electricity.
+RPC Retail means the Regional Power Corporation in its role as a retailer of electricity.

-(2) In this Part premises are “eligible premises” if a corporation is obliged to make available access for the transport of electricity to them under clause 2(1) of Schedule 6 to the Act.
+(2) In this Part premises are eligible premises if a corporation was obliged to make available access for the transport of electricity to them under clause 2(1) of Schedule 6 to the Act (as in force before the repeal of that Schedule by the Electricity Transmission and Distribution Systems (Repeal and Related Provisions) Regulations 2007).

 [Regulation 51 amended in Gazette 31 Mar 2006 p.
-1314 and 1318.]
+1314 and 1318; 26 Jun 2007 p.
+3027.]

 52. Regional Power Corporation’s existing capacity